magnusjyrkkanen/house_price_prediction_tool/README.md

 ## How is it used?

 Before running the program you have to install required libraries.
 You can find the requirements in requirements-file or install with ``pip install -r requirements.txt``.
+To install all requirements including development requirements use command ``pip install -r requirements-dev.txt``.

 You can run the program on command line with ``python house_price_prediction_tool.py`` from the project's main directory.

 ## What next?

 Develop the program further and add more features to it.
+* Get data automatically from the internet.
+* Use a database instead of a csv-file.

 ## Acknowledgments